Historical Monuments in Greece

-A country with historical course from the 7th millenium BC, Greece has a fascinating and interesting past.
+A country with an important history from the 7th Millenium BC, Greece has a fascinating and interesting past.
 Historical monuments in Greece and the Greek islands date from all time periods, from the Mycenaean and the Classical times till the Medieval and Modern Era.
-You will find bellow a list with the most important historical monuments in Greece.
+You will find below a list with the most important historical monuments in Greece.

-Information about the most important hostorical monuments Greece and the Greek islands: Acropolis in Athens, Ancient Delphi, Knossos Palace in Crete, Ancient Epidaurus, Dion, Ancient Dodona, Ancient Olympia, Mycenae, Mystras and more.
+Information about the most important historical monuments Greece and the Greek islands: Acropolis in Athens, Ancient Delphi, Knossos Palace in Crete, Ancient Epidaurus, Dion, Ancient Dodona, Ancient Olympia, Mycenae, Mystras and more.

-Located on the north eastern side of Peloponnese, the town of Mycenae gave its name to an entire civilization, the Mycenaean civilization.
-The giagantic city walls that are said to have been built by Cyclops, the Lion Gate and the Treasury of Atreus are the most important monuments and sights in Mycenae.
+Located on the northeastern side of Peloponnese, the town of Mycenae gave its name to an entire civilization, the Mycenaean civilization.
+The gigantic city walls that are said to have been built by Cyclops, the Lion Gate and the Treasury of Atreus are the most important monuments and sights in Mycenae.
 Right next to the ancient site, there is an interesting Archaeological Museum.

 The Castle Town of Mystras was the second most important town after Constantinople during the last decades of the Byzantine Empire.
 This town provided the Empire with the last emperors, descending from the Paleologos family, and was also the last Byzantine stronghold to fall to the Ottomans.
 On top of the Castle of Mystras, there is the Palace of the Despots, giving a wonderful view to the valley below.
 Around the castle town, there are many Byzantine churches with impressive architecture and interesting wall paintings.